jar398/tryphy/doc/report.md

 As these messages are corrected, it may turn out that the corrected message does not contain the keyword, and that's OK.
 In this situation the test will have to be updated.

+**Expected response time:** The documentation makes claims about expected round trip time.
+To check these claims, the test system records the round trip time for each HTTP exchange that includes a 200 response.
+The longest time for each service is displayed during the test run.
+(Perhaps it should actually report on the range; that would not be a difficult improvement.)
+It remains to compare the measured times to the claimed times.
+For most services the measured times are small, which could mean either that the service is always fast, or that the service is not exercised on challenging inputs.

 ### (2) Edge cases